-Strong Leadership and Management
+Effective Leadership and Management

-Core Values: Good leadership is essential in creating a shared vision, a passionate, focussed reflective workforce to drive continual improvement ensuring the best possible outcomes for children.
+Core Values: Effective leadership is essential in creating a shared vision, a passionate, focussed reflective workforce to drive continual improvement ensuring the best possible outcomes for children.
 Success comes from the highest aspirations, ethos and communication that good leadership brings.
-Effective Management enables leaders to thrive, it ensures effective systems and processes are in place to monitor and assess data accurately to inform self evaluation, appraisal of staff, staff development, financial and resource management and best value principles.
-Strong leaders and managers are constantly challenging their thinking and knowledge, and learning is a driver for improvement and impact.
+Effective Management enables leaders to thrive, it ensures effective systems and processes are in place to monitor and assess data accurately to inform self - evaluation, appraisal of staff, staff development, financial and resource management and best value principles.
+Strong leaders and managers are constantly challenging their thinking and knowledge, and learning is a driver for

-- Policy & Planning
+Policy & Planning

-QS 2.1

 - 2.11 Providers will ensure information about the provision on offer is accessible, accurate and up to date and parents are fully informed of the services they are providing.
-Once a child attends a setting, Providers must ensure there is an agreed contract with parents which sets out the expectations of both parties as to the safeguarding, welfare, education and business arrangements.

-- 2.12 Providers must ensure all policies are up to date, regularly reviewed, reflective of the setting and meet the needs of the children.
-The following policies must be in place;

-- Safeguarding and child protection

-- > Inclusion including SEN and equal opportunities

-- Positive behaviour

-- Lost or missing children

-- > Induction of new children

-- Accident and incident procedures

-- No smoking, drugs and alcohol

-- Infection Prevention and Control

-- Cleaning and disinfection schedules

-- Health and Safety at Work Policy and Risk Assessment

-- Food Safety Management System based on HACCP principles

-- > Fire Policy and procedures

-- Complaints and concerns

-- Legionella
+Once a child attends a setting, Providers must ensure there is an agreed contract with parents which sets out the expectations of both parties as to the safeguarding, welfare, education and business arrangements. - 2.12 Providers must ensure all policies are up to date, reflective of the setting and meet the needs of children.
+A framework for regular review of policies with the staff team should be in place.
+All policies must be published in parent and staff information.
+The following policies must be in place; - Safeguarding Policy including ISCP guidance, intimate care, camera and images, whistleblowing, safer recruitment, Operation Encompass - Inclusion Policy including SEND and equal opportunities - Positive behaviour Management/Relationship Policy - Partnership with Parents/Carers including: Lost or missing children, Induction of new children, Infection Prevention and Control (exclusion after illness, contagious conditions and COVID, Collection of children and separated families. - > Accident and incident procedures - No smoking, vaping, medication (prescribed and non prescribed), drugs and alcohol - Cleaning and disinfection schedules - ➤ Health and Safety at Work Policy, including Legionella and Risk Assessments including outings and indoor and outdoor offer. - Food Safety Management System based on HACCP principles - Fire and Emergency Policy and procedures, including dates of at least 2 fire drills annually - Complaints and Concerns - Data Protection - Eat Well policy - 2.13 Complaints procedures must be handled in a sensitive and confidential manner unless safeguarding requires information to be shared.
+All complaints should be

-- 2.13 Complaints procedures must be handled in a sensitive and confidential manner unless safeguarding requires information to be shared.
-All complaints should be considered and/or investigated and the complainant must be notified of the outcome.
-Providers must keep detailed records of all complaints.

-- 2.14 Providers must carry adequate public liability insurance, which is displayed, and vehicle insurance if required.

-- 2.15 Providers must ensure that effective, robust and transparent financial procedures are operated.
-Effective financial and business planning is in place to ensure sustainability of service.

-2.16 All records of individual children and families must be kept secure and confidential as advised in Data Protection Service guidance.
-Web address www.dataci.org

-2.21 Providers must engage in the effective quality improvement programme of ECERS-3.
+- considered and/or investigated and the complainant must be notified of the outcome.
+Providers must keep detailed records of all complaints. - 2.14 Providers must carry adequate public liability insurance, which is displayed, and vehicle insurance if required. - 2.15 Providers must ensure that effective, robust and transparent financial procedures are operated.
+Effective financial and business planning is in place to ensure sustainability of service. - 2.16 All Providers must annually register with with the Office of the Data Protection Authority.
+Records of individual children, families, employees and volunteers must be kept secure and confidential as per the ODPA guidance.
+Records.pdf (odpa.gg) - 2.21 Providers must engage in the effective quality improvement programme e.g. ECERS-3, ITERS and Leuven.
 A continuous cycle to monitor quality in the setting must be in place and positively impacting on the children's learning, development, safeguarding and welfare.